chyinan/dolby-encoder-gui/README.md

 ## Notes & Troubleshooting

-- Ensure `encode.exe` has access to the Dolby XML templates referenced inside `encode.c`.
+- Ensure the helper `encode.exe` and the official `dee.exe` binaries have access to the Dolby XML templates referenced inside `encode.c`.
 - The Dolby engine path defaults to `D:\Dolby_Encoding_Engine`.
 Update it via **Settings** if your assets live elsewhere.
 The same path is also accepted from the `DEE_ROOT` environment variable.
 - `last_params.txt` is read/written in the project root.
 Delete it to reset persisted values.
 - If progress stays at 0%, verify that the encoder logs still include `Overall progress:` lines.